msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 ### The masking approach

-The first missing-data technique that we consider is the so-called masking approach of [Wang et al. (2024)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012184).
+The first missing-data technique that we consider is the so-called masking approach of [Wang et al. (2024)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012184); see also the discussion by [Sainsbury-Dale et al. (2025, Sec.
+2.2)](https://doi.org/10.48550/arXiv.2501.04330).
 The strategy involves completing the data by replacing missing values with zeros, and using auxiliary variables to encode the missingness pattern, which are also passed into the network.

 Let $\boldsymbol{Z}$ denote the complete-data vector.
 Then, the masking approach considers inference based on $\boldsymbol{W}$, a vector of indicator variables that encode the missingness pattern (with elements equal to one or zero if the corresponding element of $\boldsymbol{Z}$ is observed or missing, respectively), and